Eric Neal: Personal life and death

-Neal was born in London, England and migrated with his family to Adelaide in February 1927.
-He became engaged to Joan Bowden in 1949, they were married at St Peter's Church, Glenelg in 1950 and their first son was born in 1951 in Broken Hill.
+Neal was born in London, England (newly part of the modern United Kingdom - as from 1922); and migrated with his family to Adelaide, Australia in February 1927.
+He became engaged to fifth-generation South Australian T. Joan Bowden in 1949; they were married at St Peter's Church, Glenelg in 1950, and their first son was born in 1951 in Broken Hill.
 A second son was born in 1963 in Ballarat.
-Lady Thelma 'Joan' Neal AM DstJ died in Adelaide on 28 February 2023.
+Neal and his wife were both predeceased by one of their three sons, Brian.
+Lady Thelma "Joan" Neal AM DstJ died in Adelaide on 28 February 2023.

 He played football with the Adelaide University Soccer Club from 1946 to 1949 and eventually became the club's patron.

 Neal turned 100 on 3 June 2024, and died on 2 September 2025, at the age of 101.

 Community

 Neal was appointed (1984–1992) National Chair of the Duke of Edinburgh's International Award – Australia and an International Trustee of the Award from 1987 to 1997.
 He and his wife, Lady Joan Neal AM were World Fellows of The Duke of Edinburgh's Award International Association.